Lucchese crime family New Jersey faction

-The Lucchese crime family's New Jersey faction, also known as the Jersey Crew, is a powerful crew within the Lucchese crime family.
-The members operate throughout the Northern New Jersey area.
+The New Jersey faction of the Lucchese crime family, also known as the Jersey Crew, is a powerful crew of Italian-American mobsters which operates throughout the Northern New Jersey area.
 During the 1970s into the late 1980s, the crew was led by Anthony Accetturo and his protégé Michael Taccetta.
 In 1987, Victor Amuso took over the family and began demanding a higher percentage of tribute from the crew.
 Accetturo refused and a war erupted between the New Jersey members and the New York members.
 This left brothers Michael and Martin Taccetta in charge of the crew as they tried to have Accetturo and his family murdered.
 In 1993, Accetturo defected and became a government witness.
 He helped convict Michael and Martin Taccetta.
-The crew was most recently controlled by Ralph Perna.
+The crew is currently controlled by Joseph R. "Big Joe" Perna.

 History

 Early history

-The early members of the New Jersey crew worked as bootlegging under Gaetano Reina's crime family.
-Throughout the prohibition era the crew smuggled alcohol into New York City.
-In 1930, Reina was murdered and his family was taken over by Tommy Gagliano.
+The early members of the Lucchese crime family's New Jersey faction can be traced back to independent Italian criminal groups that operated in Newark, New Jersey.
+During the early 1900s, in the city of Newark, Italian criminals was divided into two ethnic factions: the "Sicilians" led by Stefano "Don Steven" Badami and the "Neapolitans" led by Ruggiero "the Boot" Boiardo.